 The capital adequacy requirement for the credit risk is calculated using the standard method in accordance with capital adequacy regulations.
-In capital adequacy calculations, the counterparty risk related to derivative contracts is processed as part of the credit risk inasmuch Hypo has a minor trading book hedging permitted by the law (usually EUR 15 million or 5 percent of total assets at most and always EUR 20 million or 6 percent of total assets at most.
+The counterparty risk related to derivative contracts is calculated using the current exposure method.
+The liquidity investments belonging to the banking book are included in the credit risk calculation.
+Hypo does not have a trading book and can only have a minor trading book permitted by the law (usually EUR 15 million or 5 per cent of total assets at most and always EUR 20 million or 6 per cent of total assets at most.